MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-environment.md

 > [!NOTE]
 > For each dev mode, a different package is created when building the BE solution in Visual Studio.

-- **Dev mode workload package**: When building the BE solution in Visual Studio, use the Debug parameter to create a BE nuget package, which can be loaded in to the Fabric tenant using the DevGateWay application.
+- **Dev mode workload package**: When building the BE solution in Visual Studio, use the Debug parameter to create a BE NuGet package, which can be loaded in to the Fabric tenant using the DevGateWay application.

 :::image type="content" source="./media/workload-environment/dev-mode-diagram.png" alt-text="Diagram of the dev mode architecture." lightbox="./media/workload-environment/dev-mode-diagram.png":::